ScHARR Information Governance Policy

 If projects rely on the DSPT as the security assurance (e.g. DSPT has been referenced in the project’s ethics application or within a data sharing agreement), the IG Section Lead must be informed so that details can be logged on the DSPT as a security assurance asset register.

-Data storage and processing of this data must be undertaken within the University's Cyber Security Assured Computing framework, and/or the DSH where the service is in use.
+Data storage and processing of this data must be undertaken within the University's Cyber Security Assured Computing framework, and/or the Data Safe Haven where the service is in use.
 Working within these environments allows us to demonstrate compliance against a range of data security standards that are required by the DSPT.

-The Assured Computing framework also requires that users have undertaken specific training and have registered their devices and VMs in the CE+ scheme by following the Getting Started link on this page: https://staff.sheffield.ac.uk/it-services/assured-computing.
+The Assured Computing framework also requires that users have undertaken specific training and have registered their devices and VMs they have access to in the CE+ scheme by following the Getting Started link on this page: https://staff.sheffield.ac.uk/it-services/assured-computing.

-If alternative security assurances to those outlined above are used these must be outlined within the project documentation, e.g. ethics application, any data sharing agreement etc and the DSPT must not be given as the security assurance.
+If alternative security assurances to those outlined above are used for DSTP assured projects these must be outlined within the project documentation, e.g. ethics application, any data sharing agreement etc and agreed with the IG Manager.

 Data Sharing Agreements (DSAs)